Ilyumzhinov/RfunctionalOperators/README.md

 # R Functional Operators
 Haskell-style operators in R for functional programming.

-Created solely for experimental purposes such that it aims to explore the possibilities of R in allowing powerful functional programming syntax.
-Furthermore, it relies on other experimental functional programming features provided by  `lambda.R`.
+Created for experimental purposes such that it aims to explore the possibilities of R in allowing powerful functional programming syntax.

+The library works in base R and uses S3 classes for type-checking.
+However, all examples rely on other experimental functional programming features provided by  `lambda.R`.

-‼️ In no way, shape or form is it suited for production code as it replaces existing **built-in operators** and has not been tested for stability or performance.
+‼️ Disclaimer: in no way, shape or form is it suited for production code as it replaces existing **built-in operators** and has not been tested for stability or performance.